shyambahmani-dev/EMA-Crossover-Trading-Strategy/README.md

 Insights:

-    Exceptional total returns, outperforming the benchmark by a substantial margin.
-    Significant excess returns demonstrate the strategy's effectiveness in capturing market movements.
+Exceptional total returns, outperforming the benchmark by a substantial margin and with significant excess returns, demonstrating the strategy's effectiveness in capturing market movements.

 2. CAGR Analysis